ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 Basically, progress is displayed at the terminal where you run, and when all runs are finished, the results are displayed.
 You could find the "Best config found" on the screen.

 To use TensorBoard GUI, run `tensorboard --logdir=./util/autotuner/results/<experimental name>`.
-While TensorBoard running, you can open the webpage http://localhost:6006/ to see the GUI.
+While TensorBoard is running, you can open the webpage http://localhost:6006/ to see the GUI.

 ## Citation